MiladHooshyar/WetChannelExtraction/README.md

 ## A. Installation

-The code itself does not require installation; however, there are some packages that are required to be installed before running the code.
+The required python library are:

-1. “arcpy” library: this library is imbedded in ArcGIS package.
-If you install ArcGIS in your computer, the “arcpy” library and Python 2.7 will be installed automatically.
+1. ï¿½arcpyï¿½ library: this library is included with ArcGIS package.
+If you install ArcGIS on your computer, the ï¿½arcpyï¿½ library will be installed automatically.
 It is recommended to use 64-bit python which is available on new versions of ArcGIS.
 64-bit background geoprocessing is also available for older versions at http://resources.arcgis.com/en/help/main/10.1/index.html#/Background_Geoprocessing_64_bit/002100000040000000/.

-2. •	“numpy”, “scipy”, “Scikit-learn”, and “matplotlib” libraries: 64-bit version of these libraries can be found at (http://www.lfd.uci.edu/~gohlke/pythonlibs/).
-Make sure you download the libraries for Python 2.7.
-The whl files can be installed using pip as illustrated in this video (https://www.youtube.com/watch?v=zPMr0lEMqpo).
+2. ï¿½	ï¿½numpyï¿½, ï¿½scipyï¿½, ï¿½Scikit-learnï¿½, and ï¿½matplotlibï¿½ libraries.

 ## B. Code structure

-1. “Run.py” is the file for setting the parameters and running the code.
+1. ï¿½main.pyï¿½ is the file for setting the parameters and running the code.

-2. “Wet_Channel_Extraction.py” is the main code which calls the functions from “Wet_Extraction_Fun.py” to delineate wet segments.
+2. ï¿½Wet_Channel_Extraction.pyï¿½ is the main code which calls the functions from ï¿½Wet_Extraction_Fun.pyï¿½ to delineate wet segments.

-3. “Pre_Processing.py” contains the functions to fix the extent of the input rasters.
+3. ï¿½Pre_Processing.pyï¿½ contains the functions to fix the extent of the input rasters.

 ## C. Inputs

-Before running the code, there are some parameters which should be set in “Run.py” including.
+Before running the code, there are some parameters which should be set in ï¿½Run.pyï¿½ including.

 1. The path to the bare-earth DEM (ground_DEM).